 The portfolio presents a body of work that represents a singular point of view or signature collection.
 The artist’s resume demonstrates a record of juried exhibitions beyond the local.
 Documentation and images are of high quality, as expected by galleries and museums, as well as collectors and publishers.

-The Review Panel evaluates each portfolio against the criteria of these guidelines and gauges the level of artistic merit and professional practice demonstrated by the applicant.
+The Review Panel evaluates each portfolio against the criteria of these guidelines and gauges whether the works demonstrate an understanding of principles of design and composition and whether the entirety of the application demonstrates that the applicant has a professional approach to art.
 All Review Panel members are current Juried Artist Members.

 The Review Panel meets every January, March, May, July, September and November.
 Applications are due by midnight US Eastern Time on January 1, March 1, May 1, July 1, September 1, and November 1.